faizshaikh17/LoFi.Station/README.md

 ### Lofi-Station: 24/7 Lofi Radio & Productivity Tool

 Lofi Station is your 24/7 cozy companion, a soothing online lofi radio web application crafted with love (and a whole lot of React and TailwindCSS).
+The website is live at [LoFi.Station](https://lofistation.vercel.app/).

 ---